Frequently Asked

 How do I refill or renew a prescription?

-Please allow 72 business hours for prescription renewal requests to be completed.
+Please allow 7 business days for prescription renewal requests to be completed.
 Be sure to request your refills well before you completely run out of your present medication.
 Have your pharmacist fax your request to our office.
 This process avoids medication errors.
 You should book an office visit to review your medications if this has not been done recently.

 Patient Records